HuzerOVO/minecraft-server-tools/README.md

 The `*.sh.override` file should be write with bash syntax, if you want to execute a server command, you can use `mcst_cmd "call a server command"`.

+You can use `instance_path` in your script for getting the instance path.